 Read: Healthcare for Women in Saudi Arabia

-You can negotiate additional benefits to your package.
-These add-ons to your private insurance provide key benefits, such as access to the best facilities in the Kingdom or higher quality dental care.
+You can negotiate additional benefits for your package.
+These add-ons to your private insurance provide key benefits, such as access to the best facilities in the Kingdom or higher-quality dental care.

 Insurance is available that offers emergency evacuation should there be any political unrest.
 So, do take some time to consider your family’s requirements and review these against your employer’s insurance policy.
 If you are not satisfied with the insurance coverage provided by your employer, then you need to research and add further insurance coverage.